Guide to Hiring Employees in Singapore

 - Sending the worker back, this includes the purchase of the air ticket with luggage allowance

-- Finalizing and paying all outstanding payments and salaries
+- Finalising and paying all outstanding payments and salaries

 In the unfortunate event where the foreign worker passes away, the employer has the responsibility of ensuring: